Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Causal Compatibility

+If a given distribution $\prob[\nodes]$ defined over \textit{all} of the nodes $\nodes$ of $\graph$ satisfies \cref{eq:compatibility_as_factorization}, then $\prob[\nodes]$ is said to be \term{compatible with $\graph$}.
+The conditional distributions in \cref{eq:compatibility_as_factorization} (i.e. $\{\prob[n \mid \Pa[\graph]{n}] \mid n \in \nodes\}$) are referred to as a set of \term{causal parameters for $\graph$}.
+If a distribution $\prob[\nodes]$ cannot be factorized according to \cref{eq:compatibility_as_factorization}, $\prob[\nodes]$ is said to be \term{incompatible} with $\graph$.
+When one is specified with a joint distribution $\prob[\nodes]$ defined over all nodes of a causal structure $\graph$, it is possible to completely determine whether or not $\prob[\nodes]$ is compatible with $\graph$ by computing the causal parameters induced by $\prob[\nodes]$ and checking the equality of \cref{eq:compatibility_as_factorization}.
 A challenge, however, is presented when one is supplied with a partial observation, i.e. a joint distribution $\prob[\nodes_{O}]$ where $\nodes_{O} \subset \nodes$ is some subset of variables referred to as the \term{observable nodes} $\nodes_O$.
 In such cases, $\prob[\nodes_{O}]$ does not induce a unique set of causal parameters for $\graph$ and \cref{eq:compatibility_as_factorization} can not be verified by direction calculation.
-Instead, compatibility between $\graph$ and $\prob[\nodes_{O}]$ depends on the existence or non-existence of a set of causal parameters for $\graph$ such that $\prob[\nodes_{O}] = \prod_{n \in \nodes_{O}} \prob[n \mid \Pa[\graph]{n}]$.
+Instead, compatibility between $\graph$ and $\prob[\nodes_{O}]$ depends on the existence or nonexistence of a set of causal parameters for $\graph$ such that $\prob[\nodes_{O}] = \sum_{n \not \in \nodes_{O}} \prob[\nodes]$ where $\prob[\nodes]$ is again given by \cref{eq:compatibility_as_factorization}.
 The complementary, unobservable nodes are termed \term{latent nodes} $\nodes_L = \nodes \setminus \nodes_{O}$, and should be understood as hidden random variables that are unknowable either by some fundamental process or cannot be measured due to other limitations.